Bill of Materials

 Example 1: Software Bill of Materials (SBOM)

-By keeping all the component packages and release history for a software package in one easily identifiable and integrity protected location, all relevant stakeholders can be sure they have the best and most up-to-date information on what software is in their supply chain and how it got there, and can readily identify problems if this record diverges from observed reality.
+By keeping all the component packages and release history for a software package in one easily identifiable and integrity protected location, all relevant stakeholders can be sure they have the best and most up-to-date information on what software is in their supply chain and how it got there.
+Stakeholders can then readily identify problems if this record diverges from observed reality.

-Key to any successful RKVST integration is keeping the number of asset attributes manageable and meaningful.
+Key to any successful RKVST integration is keeping the number of Asset attributes manageable and meaningful.
 Do not add every entry in the SBOM as an Asset attribute.
-Instead preserve Asset attributes to carry essential metadata such as final build hashes and assured current versions, and then put the full details of each released version in attachments and Events.
+Instead, preserve Asset attributes to carry essential metadata such as final build hashes and assured current versions, and put the full details of each released version in attachments and Events.

 SBOM as a living document: As a vendor, try to model each final software product as an Asset, and releases/updates to that software product as Events on that Asset.
 That way, a single Asset history contains all the patch versions of a pristine build standard.